 Invest in the right tools

 Even with a solid strategy in place, enterprise software testing can quickly break down without the right tools.
-Open-source frameworks (like Selenium or JUnit) are widely used and help teams control costs.
-But they’re only part of the equation.
+Open-source frameworks like Selenium or JUnit are widely used and help teams control costs.
+But they are only part of the equation.

-That’s why tool selection shouldn’t focus solely on cost.
+That is why tool selection should not focus solely on cost.
 It requires a broader perspective to evaluate scalability, integration capabilities, and the ability to meet security and compliance requirements.
 Long-term value comes from tools that help you test smarter, not just cheaper.

 Explore the benefits of TestRail